uploadcare/file-uploader/solutions/file-uploader/README.md

 ## CSP settings

-If the application works with sensitive user data, such as personal photos, it is recommended to increase its security with [CSP settings](https://developer.mozilla.org/en-US/docs/Web/HTTP/CSP).
+If the application works with sensitive user data (e.g personal photos), it is recommended to increase its security with [CSP settings](https://developer.mozilla.org/en-US/docs/Web/HTTP/CSP).
 Uploader is using `Blob` URLs for on-the-flight generated images and the stylesheets in some cases, so don't forget to add `blob:` source into the CSP settings:

 ```html
 <meta